What are extensions?

 - Static files that contain the logic of your extension, including HTML, JS, and CSS files.
 Static files are only applicable to contribution-based extensions.

-All of these are bundled up to make a Team Extensions Service Package (.vsix file) that is published to the marketplace.
-From the marketplace, extensions can be installed directly by Azure DevOps Services users.
+These files and assets get bundled up to make a Team Extensions Service Package (.vsix file) that's published to the Marketplace.
+From the Marketplace, extensions can be installed directly by users.

 What can you do with extensions?

-There are dozens of places where you can add to the Azure DevOps Services user interface, and we're adding more every sprint.
+There are dozens of places where you can add to the user interface, and we're adding more every sprint.
 Learn about all of the places where you can add a hub in the contributions reference.

 - Provide new Azure Pipelines tasks that teams can use in their builds.

-- Use dashboard widgets to get custom views within Azure DevOps Services.
+- Use dashboard widgets to get custom views within Azure DevOps.